Winter Preparedness ♦ Cold Weather Safety ♦ Power Outage

 - If you have pets, bring them indoors.
 If you cannot bring them inside, provide adequate shelter to keep them warm and make sure they have access to unfrozen water.

-- Eating healthy meals will help keep your body temperature warm.
+- Eating healthy meals will help to keep your body temperature warm.

 - It’s important to stay hydrated even during the cold to prevent hypothermia.
 Avoid alcohol and caffeine.
 They cause your body to lose heat faster.
-Drink warm drinks or broth.
+Drink warm beverages or broth.

 Cold weather puts an extra strain on the heart.
 If you have heart disease or high blood pressure, follow your doctor's advice about shoveling snow or performing other hard work in the cold.